×

 By Matthias Williams

-LONDON, May 1 (Reuters) – The Oscar statuette belonging to Pavel Talankin, the Russian director who won best documentary this year for “Mr. Nobody Against Putin,” has gone missing after he was forced to check the award into hold luggage on a flight from New York to Germany, his co-director said.
+LONDON, May 1 (Reuters) – An Oscar statuette belonging to Russian director Pavel Talankin who won best documentary this year for “Mr. Nobody Against Putin” has been found after going missing on a flight from New York to Germany, German airline Lufthansa said on Friday.

-Talankin was due to fly from John F. Kennedy International Airport to Frankfurt on German carrier Lufthansa.
-But Transportation Security Administration (TSA) agents told him that the 8.5 lb (3.8 kg) statuette posed a potential security threat, his co-director David Borenstein said on Thursday.
+Transportation Security Administration (TSA) agents told Talankin that the 8.5 lb (3.8 kg) statuette posed a potential security threat, Borenstein said, adding that the award then went missing.

-“At the airport, a TSA agent stopped him and said the Oscar could be used as a weapon,” Borenstein said on Instagram.
+“At the airport, a TSA agent stopped him and said the Oscar could be used as a weapon,” Borenstein said on Instagram about Talankin.

 “Pavel didn’t have a bag to check it in, so the TSA put the Oscar in a box and sent it to the bottom of the plane,” he said, posting a series of pictures, including of the box.

-Speaking to the online magazine Deadline.com after arriving in Germany on Thursday, Talankin said it was “completely baffling how they consider an Oscar a weapon.”
+Speaking to the online magazine Deadline.com after arriving in Germany on Thursday, Talankin said it was “completely baffling how they consider an Oscar a weapon”.

 On previous flights on various airlines, he had flown with it “in the cabin, and there never was any kind of problem,” he told the outlet.

-Talankin and Borenstein’s documentary used two years of footage that Talankin recorded at a school where he worked in Russia’s Chelyabinsk region, to show how students were exposed to pro‑war messaging.
+Talankin and Borenstein’s documentary used two years of footage that Talankin had recorded at a school where he worked in Russia’s Chelyabinsk region to show how students were exposed to messaging in favour of President Vladimir Putin’s war in Ukraine.

 The 35-year-old Talankin, who fled Russia in 2024, has defended the film as a record for posterity to show how “an entire generation became angry and aggressive”.